 PyTorch vs TensorFlow

 Compare PyTorch and TensorFlow side by side.
-Features, pricing, pros and cons to help you choose the right ML Frameworks for your workflow.
+Features, pricing, pros and cons to help you choose the right ML Framework for your workflow.

 Key Differences

 The core difference between PyTorch and TensorFlow comes down to their design philosophy and target audience.
-PyTorch is built around ML engineers and researchers training custom models, making it a natural fit for teams that prioritize that workflow.
-TensorFlow, on the other hand, focuses on Teams deploying to production or mobile/edge devices, which appeals to a different set of requirements.
+PyTorch is built around all training and research code, making it a natural fit for teams that prioritize that workflow.
+TensorFlow, on the other hand, focuses on production ML pipelines, especially on Google Cloud, which appeals to a different set of requirements.
 Pricing also diverges: PyTorch charges Open source, while TensorFlow offers Open source.
-Both are actively developed, but they serve different niches within the ML Frameworks space.
+Both are actively developed, but they serve different niches within the ML Framework space.

 FeaturePyTorchTensorFlow